jesuschao/jesuschao/README.md

 I reckon the data is playing an ever more critical role in decision making.
 It is here where I want to provide added value.

-I am a non-conformist with great capacity for learning and an innovative character.
+I am a non-conformist with great capacity for learning and with innovative character as well.

 <!--
 **jesuschao/jesuschao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.